 Roof pitches are a crucial part of a roof’s pitch since it will determine the type of materials used on the roof.

 Aside from the style of the roof and the aesthetics, the roof pitch also decides the long-term durability.
 They have to determine how long it will take for debris and water to get off the roof.

 When thinking about the pitch of the roof, builders have to take into consideration the walkability in connection with the type of materials used.

 There are two types of roof pitches: high-pitched and low-pitched.

 Low-pitched roofs were most popular in the 1960s.
 These roofs appear to be flat, however, they tend to have a 1/12 pitch.
 Low-pitch roofs still have a bit of a slope to drain the water.

-Commercial buildings, for example, have flat roofs but more structures are including flat roofs.
+Commercial buildings, for example, have flat roofs but more residential structures are including flat roofs.
 More architects are implementing low-slope designs since green roofs are becoming more and more popular.

 Most homes fall within the moderate ratio of moderate (4/12) and steep (8/12).
 Although there might be some exceptions such as almost flat or very steep.

 High-pitched roofs are often associated with Victorian-era houses.
 These homes have really steep roofs (18/12).